Blog - Commercial

 In the Beginning

-The fourth are setup costs.
+The fourth thing to consider is the setup costs.
 You will have a number of setup costs to budget when leasing an office.
 All owners require a bank guarantee for security over the space.
 This is generally around six months rent for a three-year commitment.
-In some cases this may be reduced subject to you supplying sufficient financials to confirm to the owner that you have a solid business and are a ‘good risk’.
+In some cases, this may be reduced subject to you supplying sufficient financials to confirm that you have a solid business and are a ‘good risk’.
 As a guide, legal fees generally cost between $1,000 and $2,500.

 What’s In It For You?